soniachan1031/soniachan1031/README.md

 Hey World, I'm Sonia 👋

 🎓 Graduated: Computer Programming, Conestoga College<br/>
-💼 Background: I bring 9 years of marketing experience and a newly earned programming diploma to the table—blending creativity, communication, and full-stack development skills.<br/>
+💼 Background: I bring 9 years of marketing experience and a newly earned programming diploma - blending creativity, communication, and full-stack development skills.<br/>
 📱 Passion: I'm especially interested in mobile development, creating apps that are not only functional but intuitive and delightful to use.<br/>
-🌱 Currently Exploring: Kotlin, Jetpack Compose, and advanced Android development.<br/>
 🤝 Collaboration: Passionate about building user-friendly, accessible applications—especially in web and mobile!<br/>
 📬 Contact: chanshongsonia@gmail.com<br/>
 ⚡ Fun Fact: Outside of tech, you’ll find me experimenting with new recipes or hiking scenic trails.<br/>